Penelope (2006 film): Box office

+Penelope grossed $10 million in the United States and Canada, and $11.1 million in other territories, for a worldwide total of $21.2 million.
+In the United States and Canada, the film opened in ninth place and earned $3.8 million on its opening weekend.

 Critical response

-Critics gave mixed reviews.
-Review aggregation website Rotten Tomatoes gives the film 53% based on 128 reviews.
-The site's consensus reads "Though Penelope has a charming cast and an appealing message, it ultimately suffers from faulty narrative and sloppy direction."
-Metacritic gives the film a weighted average rating of 48%, based on 29 reviews — indicating mixed or average reviews.
+The film received mixed reviews from critics.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 53% based on 128 reviews, with an average rating of 5.7/10.
+The website's critics consensus reads: "Though Penelope has a charming cast and an appealing message, it ultimately suffers from faulty narrative and sloppy direction."
+Metacritic, which uses a weighted average, assigned the a score of 48 out of 100, based on 29 critics, indicating "mixed or average" reviews.